Knap Hill: Site

 Knap Hill is in Wiltshire, about a mile (1.6 km) north of the village of Alton Priors.
 It is part of the chalk hills that form the northern rim of the Vale of Pewsey, and is flanked by Golden Ball Hill to the east, and Walker Hill to the west.
 Golden Ball Hill has traces of Mesolithic activity, and two other Neolithic sites are nearby: Adam's Grave, a chambered long barrow on Walker Hill, and Rybury, a causewayed enclosure, 2 mi further west.
 The south side of the hill is the steepest, with more gradual slopes to the north and west.
 A narrow neck of land connects it to Golden Ball Hill to the east.
 At one time there were two round barrows inside the enclosure; one of these was destroyed in the 19th century by flint diggers.
-A third barrow lies just outside the causewayed enclosure, to the southwest, and a fourth barrow may also have existed to the south, though the records that refer to it may be a confused reference to the third barrow.
+A third barrow lies just outside the causewayed enclosure, to the south-west, and a fourth barrow may also have existed to the south, though the records that refer to it may be a confused reference to the third barrow.

-The Neolithic causewayed enclosure on the top of Knap Hill consists of a ditch, and a bank inside it, that run along the northwestern edge of the hilltop and extend partway down the southwestern and northeastern sides, with some of the bank extending past the ditch at the northeastern edge.
+The Neolithic causewayed enclosure on the top of Knap Hill consists of a ditch, and a bank inside it, that run along the north-western edge of the hilltop and extend partway down the south-western and north-eastern sides, with some of the bank extending past the ditch at the north-eastern edge.
 Both the ditch and the bank were built in seven segments, with six gaps, or causeways, between the segments.
 Another short ditch at the eastern corner of the hill was divided into two sections, but no ditch or bank has yet been found along the southern edge of the hilltop.
 Knap Hill is unusual in that the gaps in the ditch correspond exactly to those in the bank; in most sites, there were at least three times as many gaps in the ditch as in the bank.
 The area of the enclosure is about 2.4 ha.